ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

    | Daemon configuration files and commands can refer to ${hosts${i}}
      where N is any value of 'i' described above. hosts[i] is the network hostname for the N-th daemon.

+least_sampler[N]
+   |
+   | Daemon configuration files and commands can refer to least_sampler[$i]
+     where N is any value of 'i' described above. least_sampler[i] is 1 if daemon i is the first daemon with i > AGG_COUNT on the node, or is 0 if not.

 The following variables may be set in the script to affect the launch of ldmsd or ldms_ls: